How Creative Agency New Aesthetics Leverages Rock To Maximize For Deep Work

 Maximilian describes the point in time when the agency decided to look for a solution which would help to keep all their communication and documentation in one place.

 ‘We realized that we can’t use so many different tools based on our clients as it gets all over the place.
-That was the moment when we decided that we need to look for a new tool which has an everything-in-one approach.’
+That was the moment when we decided that we need to look for a new tool which has an all-in-one approach.’

 Having all their work centralized in one tool has improved their efficiency and given more time to focus on deep work.